AlexFloareaVT/Alex_Floarea_DS/README.md

 | q | Glottal Stop | uh-oh [ah q ow] |
 | vf | Vocal Fry | This can be added before vowels, and some consonants, paired with a low pitch curve/point, to add vocal fry |

-The following phonemes are extras for the English language natively supported by the upcoming "DIFFS-EN+" phonemizer pending an update to OpenUTAU, but can be added through phoneme editing and phoneme hints to the default "DIFFS-EN" phonemizer:
+The following phonemes are extras for the English language natively supported by the upcoming "DIFFS-EN+" phonemizer pending an update to OpenUTAU:

 | Phoneme | Type | Usage |
 | :----- | --- | ---: |